warwick358/bitbot-project-2a/bitbot-project-2a-ultrasonic.md

 ## step 3
 What is the decision about?

-We are looking at the distance being read by the sonar sensor and asking if it less the a certan number to do something.
+We are looking at the distance being read by the sonar sensor and asking if it is less the a certan number to do something.
-Open the "logic" tab and get the "0 < 0" block and replace the "true" in the if then else" block.
+Open the "logic" tab and get the "0 < 0" block and replace the "true" in the "if then else" block.
-Then open the "variable" tab and get the "distance" variable and place it in the frist "0" in the "0 < 0" block.
+Then open the "variable" tab and get the "distance" variable and place it in the first "0" in the "0 < 0" block.
-Replcae the second "0" in the "0 < 0" block with the number "15"
+Replcaed the second "0" in the "0 < 0" block with the number "15"

 ```block
 let distance = 0